aguiarsilva/projects/readme.md

-# Projects for the Codecademy FullStack Track
+# Projects for the Codecademy FullStack Track and FreeCodeCamp.org

-This repository contains the projects done during the Codecademy FullStack Developer track.
+This repository contains the projects done during the Codecademy FullStack Developer track and FreeCodeCamp.org.

 ## Table of Contents